-Even during winters, you should wear cotton liners under your winter clothes because if woolen material is in direct contact with the skin then it makes the skin dry out, and causes aggravation of the skin.
+Even during winter, you should wear cotton liners under your winter clothes because if woolen material is in direct contact with the skin then it makes the skin dry out, and causes aggravation of the skin.

 Home tip for Dry skin

 You can make a mix of avocado and honey.
-Avocados are rich in antioxidants and omega 3 fatty acids and honey have soothing properties.
+Avocados are rich in antioxidants and omega-3 fatty acids and honey have soothing properties.

 Also, it helps in reducing your wrinkles and it also hydrates your skin significantly.
 However, avocados are expensive and not very easily available in the market.

 So, a very good alternative for this is using raw milk on your face.
-It significantly helps in soothing out and treating dry skin.
+It significantly helps in soothing and treating dry skin.

 Milk contains lactic acid which helps in exfoliating your skin and also moisturizes dry skin. when applied at night olden days it significantly helps in moisturizing your skin.
 Also, you can use any DIY moisturizer for treating your dullness.

 Therefore, These are some daily skincare regimens for dry skin types.
 I believe that beauty begins with a good skin care regimen.
-So, Take care of your skin by following some simple and easy tips and enhance your healthy-glowing skin.
+So, Take care of your skin by following some simple and easy tips and enhancing your healthy-glowing skin.